dwbelliston/imtag-serverless/imtag-db/README.md

 ## In AWS

-Create RDS instance, this example uses the AWS Aurora Serverless, which has to be place in a VPC.
-THis adds additional complexity because the lambdas needs to then be deployed in the same vpc subnets.
-Any RDS will work it will just maybe require some network confiuration.
+Create RDS instance, this example uses AWS Aurora Serverless, which has to be placed in a VPC.
+This adds additional complexity because the lambdas need to then be deployed in the same vpc subnets, this is done when you setup the CloudFormation templates.

 ## Locally

-When the apis are run locally it will require access to a local database, or if you want to tunnel into remote database that would work too.
+When the apis are run locally it will require access to a local database, or if you want to tunnel into a remote database that would work too.

+Find a tutorial online to help you setup mysql locally. https://dev.mysql.com/doc/mysql-getting-started/en/ If you are on a mac, I have great success with brew.

-## Setup tables
+## SQL to Setup tables

 ### Image Table